rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   #### Get started with TQL<br>

   To create a query by using TQL, you must create a MATCH statement, which is similar to a Select statement in SQL.<br>
-  The `MATCH` statement enables you to specify the query parameters to use to search the database.
+  The `MATCH` statement enables you to specify the query parameters that you use to search the database.
   See the following example: <br>
   <br>
   `MATCH (software:SOFTWARE_RELEASE) RETURN software`<br>